Prescription Misuse, Abuse & Addiction

 Background

-AvoidOpioidSD.com was originally built quickly as a micro-site in response to the national opioid epidemic.
-Since 2018, the site has grown exponentially and evolved from focusing specifically on prescription misuse and abuse to addressing and reducing stigma, providing information for pharmacies and providers (including an interactive emergency department toolkit), featuring addiction counseling and social services for people and families affected by both prescription and illicit use, and providing a number of preventative services and actionable strategies to help keep South Dakotans informed and safe.
+AvoidOpioidSD.com* was originally built quickly as a micro-site in response to the national opioid epidemic.
+Since 2018, the site grew exponentially and evolved from focusing specifically on prescription misuse and abuse to addressing and reducing stigma, providing information for pharmacies and providers (including an interactive emergency department toolkit), featuring addiction counseling and social services for people and families affected by both prescription and illicit use, and providing a number of preventative services and actionable strategies to help keep South Dakotans informed and safe.

 Challenges